 Daring To Ride A Bike And 5 Other Ways Women Are Changing The World

-A bicycle is a great way to get around — and, in Pakistan, a symbol of liberation for women.
+A bicycle is a great way to get around.
+In Pakistan, it's also a symbol of liberation for women.
 The story of Zulekha Dawood's bicycling club is one of many from our blog that we're highlighting for International Women's Day — dedicated to celebrating the achievements of women in all arenas: social, economic, cultural, political and personal.

-To mark the March 8 commemoration, we're highlighting some of the remarkable women and women's movements we've covered over the past year.
+To highlight the March 8 commemoration, here are some of the remarkable women and women's movements we've covered over the past year.

 The women who dare to bicycle in Pakistan